PointlessWarship/cars/README.md

 When prompted, users must enter a valid integer (1-3) otherwise they will be reprompted for a valid input.
 Entering any of the valid inputs will redirect the user to the designated outcome they have selected.

-For instance, if the user wanted to add to the list their newly aquired 1968 Chevrolet Camaro, they would choose option 1 then use 1968 as the year, Chevrolet as the make, and Camaro as the model.
+For instance, if the user wanted to add to the list their newly aquired 1968 Chevy Camaro, they would choose option 1 then use 1968 as the year, Chevy as the make, and Camaro as the model.

 Now let's say the user wants to see their new entry in the list.
-They would select option 2 and be greeted with a list like the one below with their new entry found in the final row.
+They would select option 2 and be greeted with a list like the one below with their new entry found sorted within the list.

 Year    | Make    |Model
 ------- |:-------:|:----------:
 1948    |Ford     |Sedan
 1952    |Chevrolet|Coupe
 1960    |Ford     |Mustang
+1968    |Chevy    |Camaro
 1972    |Chevrolet|Corvette
 1977    |Plymouth |Roadrunner
-1968    |Chevrolet|Camaro

 At any point, the user can exit the program by selecting option 3 where the program will exit the while loop upon displaying a "Goodbye" message.